inspire-eu-validation/download-service/sos-pre-defined/at4-14-language-capabilities-list.md

 # Language Capabilities List

-**Purpose**: Check that the supported languages, including the default language, appears in the extended capabilities section of the capabilities document.
+**Purpose**: Test that the supported languages, including the default language, appears in the extended capabilities section of the capabilities document.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request
+* Send a GetCapabilities request.

-* Validate that it exists exactly one [Supported Languages](#supportedLanguages) node
+* Check if it exists exactly one [Supported Languages](#supportedLanguages) node.

-* Validate that it exists exactly one [Default Language](#defaultLanguage) node
+* Check if it exists exactly one [Default Language](#defaultLanguage) node.

-* Validate that it exists zero or more [Supported Language](#supportedLanguage) node
+* Check if it exists zero or more [Supported Language](#supportedLanguage) node.

-* For every supported language, send GetCapabilities request with parameter LANGUAGE
+* For every supported language, send GetCapabilities request with parameter LANGUAGE.

-  * Validate that the list of supported languages is invariant for each GetCapabilities-Response regardless of the response language
+  * Check if the list of supported languages is invariant for each GetCapabilities-Response regardless of the response language.

-* If any of the checks or validations fails, the test fails
+* If any of the checks or validations fails, the test fails.

 **Reference(s)**: